Road Course Frequently Asked Questions – updated Jan ’19

-A: Yes, new in 2017 we have showers available in the main lobby restrooms near the front desk (first floor, south end of the building.)
+A: Yes – new in 2017 we have showers available in the main lobby restrooms near the front desk (first floor, south end of the building.)
 For overnight guests – showers are typically not available between 11pm and 7am or similar because the building is locked overnight.

 Q: What do you mean by “ladder of speed?”

 A: Dominion Raceway’s road course ‘ladder of speed‘ simply refers to the progression of in-house events we offer in terms of miles-per-hour achieved, amount of track time offered, cost, preparation, experience required, possible strain on vehicle, and amount of knowledge gained/skill improved/high performance driving experience procured.
 We start with Track Attack and Track Attack ELITE,then TrackCross, then High Performance DR Education, then Open Practice Days.
 Click here for the schedule of coming events and sign up for whichever step on the ladder is most appropriate!

 Q: What is a Track Attack?